Hello Machine Bros!

 As you can see, this tool is very useful that allows you to make several configurations to the same 3D model.

-You can create more than two processes, that is, you can make more than 2 layer height variations.
+You can create more than two processes, meaning, you can make more than 2 layer height variations.

 The advantage of using multiple layer heights is obvious, if we were to print this letter “Y” using these two-layer heights (0.3mm and 0.12mm), the 3D printing would be completed in approximately 1 hour and 44 minutes and using approximately 15 grams of material, in this case, PLA.